tom-seddon/test-mos/README.md

 * `Sxx`, `Uxx` - System/User VIA, where `xx` is the (hex) register number
 * `Pxx` - paging, where `xx` indicates the register: 00=ROMSEL, 01=ACCCON

-On my Master, ACCCON starts out with TST=1, so the I/O is paged out.
+(On my Master, ACCCON starts out with TST=1, so the I/O is paged out.
-If the ACCCON result is reliably `FF`, it's probably bogus.
+If the ACCCON result is reliably `FF`, it's probably bogus.)

+A constantly changing character in the bottom right shows that there are no IRQs occurring - the IRQ handler is an infinite loop.

 # Results from my Master